jollygoodjacob/GEE_GOES_fog_cover/README.md

-# Google Earth Engine GOES-16/17 Fog Percentage Project
+# Google Earth Engine GOES-16/17 Fog and Low Cloud Cover (FLCC) Project

 A small project I've been working on for deriving fog percentages by month from GOES-16 satellite data in GEE using Javascript.